TheAgentCompany/TheAgentCompany/workspaces/tasks/example/README.md

 `CMD` or `ENTRYPOINT` instructions across all layers of an image, only the last one takes effect).

-## Initialization scripts (optional)
+## Run time (init scripts, optional)

-The example task contains an `init.py` and `init.sh`, and you can see they are used in `RUN` instructions in the sample Dockerfile.
+The example task contains `init.sh`.
 These are optional and you only need them if you need to set up some environments or pre-populate some data.
+If you, for example, attempt to launch an HTTP server that is needed by the examinee, you shall put it as part of `init.sh`.
+Because the CMD may be overlapped.
+So the benchmark builders are only responsible for provide the `init.sh` in `CMD` or `ENTRYPOINT` instruction.
-Remember, if you put them in `RUN` instructions, then they are only executed during image build time, not container run time.
-If you, for example, attempt to launch an HTTP server that is needed by the examinee, you shall put it as part of last `CMD` or `ENTRYPOINT` instruction.
+If benchmark user overlap it by themselves, they should figure out how to run it again.

 ## NPC (optional)